 It must therefore be noted, that at the time the Simon Bar Kokhba coins were minted in the second century CE, almost a whole century had already passed since the Romans had destroyed the Temple of Jerusalem and along with it, all the ancient musical traditions of the Levites - including the original Biblical lyres once performed in the ancient Temple services.

-Indeed, in my opinion, the distinctive vertical line seen down the centre of the lyre depicted on the Simon Bar Kochba coins is actually distinctive feature seen on the ancient Greek Kithara .
+Indeed, in my opinion, the distinctive vertical line seen down the centre of the lyre depicted on the Simon Bar Kochba coins is actually the precisely the same distinctive feature seen on the ancient Greek Kithara .
 In the 1st century CE, due the quite obvious evidence of Hellenisation of Jewish culture, if this lyre was an illustration of the actual Biblical kinnor, then the Biblical Kinnor of the 1st century CE was virtually identical to the ancient Greek Kithara - according to the musicologist Michalis P Georgio, the ridge on the back of the ancient Greek kithara was meant to represent the spine of a tortoise, as seen on the more primitive tortoise shell lyre of the god Hermes:

 After a little more Google searching for further evidence of a vertical ridge also being featured down the back of the virtually identical ancient Greek Kithara, I found another article in "The Journal of Hellenic Studies" (Volume 95 / November 1975, pp 175-175), by Martha Maas of the Ohio State University, entitled "Back Views of the Ancient Greek Kithara", in which the article clearly states:

 "the back of the kithara soundbox bulges out at the top, tapering toward the base; and in examples from the fifth century and later, it rises to a vertical ridge running down the centre of the back".